the1andonlymanojos/tailgate-controller/README.md

   tailnetName: your-tailnet.ts.net
 ```

 Give them access to that Tailscale node only.
 Done.
-They can’t even *see* your other services.
+They can't even *see* your other services, or even see what ports you've got open.

 ---